-Swedish government takes a stand - challenging France's pouch ban
+Government takes on the EU - challenging France's ban

 - The French proposal to ban nicotine products for oral use lacks sufficient scientific basis and is contrary to the principle of proportionality, writes Kammarkollegiet via Head of Unit Christofer Berg.